- Future Kansas City Chiefs quarterback Patrick Mahomes participated in a youth baseball tournament on ESPN in 2010

 ESPN viewers have had no shortage of Kansas City Chiefs quarterback Patrick Mahomes in recent years.
 They watched the Texas Tech product sling touchdowns on Monday Night Football and unintentionally inspire Bart Scott to offer ridiculously inane commentary.

 Those who watched the Worldwide Leader in the summer of 2010 got a break from Brett Favre’s latest retirement saga and the dog days of baseball season.
-If they tuned in at the right time, they saw a very young shortstop work his magic on a national stage.
+If they tuned in at the right time, they saw a young shortstop work his magic on a national stage.

 Patrick Mahomes appeared on ESPN during a baseball tournament in 2010